HARISSA

 Objectives

-The project aims to develop knowledge, expertise, awareness and support for local, national and regional initiatives by following four specific objectives: 1/ academic training, 2/ mapping and data collection on natural hazards and associated risks, 3/ improving awareness and risk preparedness, and 4/ consolidating previous achievements.
+The project aims to develop knowledge, expertise, awareness and support for local, national and regional initiatives by following four specific objectives: 1/ academic training, 2/ mapping and citizen science to better document natural hazards and associated risks, 3/ improving awareness and risk preparedness, and 4/ consolidating previous achievements.
 The achievement of these objectives is based on the strengthening of key institutions in these domains.
 The project aims to target the wide range of stakeholders concerned by natural hazards and associated risks, from academic or research groups to citizens and policy makers.
 The project will also look at the impact of citizen-science on development.

 HARISSA_Scheme